 Note: Any Jobs displayed in Italics are subscribed from a Safety Hub and cannot be edited or deleted without first Managing the Safety Hubs your organisation are subscribed to.

 - Only users with Coordinator Security Clearance can view the full Jobs list, and view, add, edit or delete Job records in Settings.

-- Only users with Coordinator Security Clearance can assign Jobs to staff User Profiles.
+- Only users with Coordinator Security Clearance can assign Jobs to users Staff Profiles.

 Importing Jobs via .CSV